-Did you write any contributions at A to M above for this member?
+Did you write any contributions at labels A to M above for this member?

-No Write 0 (zero) at N. Go to Other transactions questions.
-Yes Read on.
+No Write 0 (zero) at label N. Go to Other transactions questions.

-Write at N the total of all the contributions for this member that you wrote at A to M:
+Write at label N the total of all the contributions for this member that you wrote at labels A to M: